wkoszek/me/source/blog/2013-02-02-book-dec-is-dead-long-live-dec.md

 Bell who actually had had his graph showing where DEC would have been, had it not proceed microprocessors.

-DEC legacy includes Ed DeCastro (Data General), Bernie Lacroute (Sun Microsystems), Dave Cutler (of Windows NT hall of fame), Gordon Bell (Microsoft), Grant Saviers (CEO of Adaptec), Carol Bartz (CEO of Autodesk), Sam Fuller (head of research at Analog Devices).
+DEC legacy includes Ed de Castro (Data General), Bernie Lacroute (Sun Microsystems), Dave Cutler (of Windows NT hall of fame), Gordon Bell (Microsoft), Grant Saviers (CEO of Adaptec), Carol Bartz (CEO of Autodesk), Sam Fuller (head of research at Analog Devices).